 Can also text the word ‘HELLO’ to 741741

 I have shared many times how I myself suffer from depression and anxiety.
-Having both can at times be hello.
+Having both can at times be exhausting, to put it mildly.
 The anxiety makes me think about the negatives more and in turn worry more.
 The worry triggers the depression which makes me then feel even more negative and just continues in a circle.

 But as I got older and having to have my entire thyroid removed, dealing with PCOS and then a child with special needs….life just got the better of me.
 My husband refused to talk about depression as he himself had dealt with his own mother having it and it left him with a negative view on the subject.
 This reminded me of my grandmother and what she was like and I didn’t want to become her.
 I thought if I had depression, then I was my grandmother.

 I went about a year ignoring the signs and just getting by.
 But I saw it.
 I saw how I didn’t want to go to events like I used to.
 If it wasn’t something for the kids, I wanted to stay home.
 Then I was always tired.
 I was napping all the time.
 It got to the point where I would spend more time in bed than up with my kids.
 One day I saw in myself what was happening and I was worried about what kind of mother I was turning into for my kids.
 And why?
 Because of fear.
 Fear of what my husband would say.
 Fear of being my grandmother.
 But the reality was that if I didn’t face this head-on, how could I get better?
 Nothing would change unless I did.
 So I made the decision to call my Doctor.

 I went into my Doctor’s office within a few days.
 When asked what brought me, I explained what I was feeling.
 What I was seeing in myself and how I was worried about my kids.
 My doctor listened, looked at my chart and then said the words I will never forget:

 I’m surprised you lasted this long.

 My history.
 My life situation.
 It all added up to depression.
 I still remember how relieved I felt hearing her say those words.
 That is was okay and understandable.